Skip to content

 “Let us be grateful to people who make us happy; they are the charming gardeners who make our souls blossom.” —Marcel Proust

-Victory: A Birthday Celebration — 11 years
+Victory: A Birthday Celebration — 12 years

-October 12, marked nine years since we adopted our sweet dear little Victory!
+October 12, marked ten years since we adopted our sweet dear little Victory!
 The time is going by much too quickly!
 We decided to make October 12 Victory’s birthday — the day we went to Michigan and adopted our sweet fur girl.

-For Victory’s birthday, we gave her: a Snake River Farms steak; a customized Yeti water bowl with her name on it; treats; and a new light pink sweater!
-Additionally, Alex also made some art for Victory!
+For Victory’s birthday, we gave her: a Keeneland leash; a blanket; a toy; assorted treats; and a new pink sweater!
+Additionally, Alex also made some art for Victory, along with a special card!

 (All birthday decorations are via Sweet Lulu.)